Darksiend/DI-Bootcamp/Week6/Exam/testJavascript.md

     ```

 21. How would you change the code above, so that when you modify the key `color` from the parameter `myshirt`, it won't change the global variable `tshirt` ?
+    Answer: I can create a copy of this object inside the function like: let copyObj = myshirt

 22. Use object destructuring to retrieve the value of the keys `france` and `spain`